teachaccess/tutorial/docs/introduction/faq.md

 **What assistive technologies can I use with this tutorial?**

-The tutorial should work with most assistive technologies, but Apple's VoiceOver is the recommended desktop screen reader for the training exercises.
+The tutorial should work with most assistive technologies, but Apple's VoiceOver is the recommended screen reader for the training exercises.

 **Where can I find more information on accessibility?**